 Assessed when items are not returned by the recall due date.
 Fines notices are generated automatically.

-Assessed when reserve materials, equipment, and netbooks are kept beyond specific loan periods.
+Assessed when reserve materials, equipment, and laptops are kept beyond specific loan periods.
 Fines notices are generated automatically.

 A processing fee is added to each billed item to defray the costs of technical processing of material.
 This charge will be dispensed with when billed materials are returned to a library in satisfactory condition.
 The technical processing fee is determined annually by the Associate University Librarian for Digital Library Systems and is based on local processing costs.